gliu2k/SAP-Datasphere/Roadmap/README.md

 # 3. User Management
 We can import the users from *CSV* file in GoLive.
 And, we can synchronize the users and achieve the SSO via SAML.
 See [Blog](https://community.sap.com/t5/technology-blogs-by-members/integrate-sap-data-warehouse-cloud-with-azure-active-directory/ba-p/13480455)

+- I'm not sure how to integrate it with SAP GRC.
+  - Where is the approval process carried out?
-**I don't know how to integrate it with SAP GRC.
-The role assignment needs to be done manually in DataSphere.**
+  - Assigning the roles to the users needs to be done manually in DataSphere?

 # 4. Delta Data Loading
 Generally， this topic should be included in the Flow section in DataBuilder.
 In fact, the Delta feature is quite simple and straight-forward within SAP DataSphere.
 We need to consider more when we integrate it with other system like S/4HANA and BW Bridge.